WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 * Signatures identify a header (e.g. Digest or MI) to guard the payload's integrity instead of directly signing over the payload.
-* The validity-url is signed.
+* The validityUrl is signed.
 * Use CBOR maps where appropriate, and define how they're canonicalized.
 * Remove the update.url field from signature validity updates, in favor of just re-fetching the original request URL.